Easy Mexican Strawberry Agua Fresca

 It's also a great alternative to sodas or juices for your parties and family reunions.

-A small white bowl with fresh strawberries next to a couple of glasses with strawberry agua fresca.
+A small white bowl with fresh strawberries next to a couple of glasses with strawberry agua fresca garnished with fresh mint.

 Print the Recipe